-- 4) GCD 1.01 Listen to the radio programme.
-Write down in your notebook the items of clothing the speakers mention. - 5 GCD 1.01 Listen again.
+- 5) GCD 1.01 Listen again.
 Match the statements 1-5 with the speakers: Anna, Robby, Izzy, Grant.
-There is one extra statement. - 1 I like to copy the look of famous people. - 2 I follow the latest designs to look good. - 3 I go to fashion shows. - 4 I decide what to wear depending on the weather. - 57I don't like to be different from other people.
+There is one extra statement. - 1 Nike to copy the look of famous people.
+Izzy - 2 I follow the latest designs to look good.
+Anna - 3 I go to fashion shows.
+X - 4 I decide what to wear depending on the weather.
+Grant - 5 I don't like to be different from other people.
+Robby

-6 Complete the sentences with the adjectives below in your notebook.
+6 Complete the sentences with the adjectives below in your notehook